 Tarvin Lab policy surrounding diversity, equity, inclusion, and justice

-We aim to 1) recruit, train, and promote scientists who identify as members of historically marginalized groups, 2) achieve equity of opportunity in the scientific endeavor for all lab members, 3) inspire future scientists through engaging our broader community at the local and international levels.
-Our actions to combat discrimination must take place at several levels.
+We aim to 1) recruit, train, and promote scientists who identify as members of historically marginalized groups, 2) achieve equity of opportunity in the scientific endeavor for all lab members, 3) inspire future scientists of all backgrounds through engaging our broader community at the local and international levels, and 4) reflect on and reduce how the scientific process and our own research findings may contribute to existing inequities.
+Our actions against discrimination must take place at several levels.
 Below we list our commitments to acting to promote diversity, equity, and inclusion (DEI) as individuals, as a lab, as an institution, and as members of broader communities.

 As individuals: On an individual level, we strive to: self-educate, self-reflect, call out discriminatory behavior, review the member composition of panels, boards, and groups that we each manage or organize, make space and provide platforms for less-heard groups, provide flexibility and support in mentorship, and discuss discrimination and racism in our everyday lives.
-We will make a concerted effort to have empathetic and humble conversations to discuss DEIJ topics, and acknowledge that often it is difficult to be updated with the ongoing conversations.
-However, we will strive to recognize that the people target by particular discrimination(s) are the experts on how they feel, so being conscious of our position in posible asymetric conversations is fundamental.
+We will make a concerted effort to have empathetic and humble conversations to discuss DEIJ topics, and acknowledge that often it is difficult to stay up to date with the ongoing conversations.
+However, we will strive to recognize that the people targeted by particular discrimination(s) are the experts on how they feel, so being conscious of our position in possible asymmetric conversations is fundamental.
 Remember that intent is different from impact, and harm can be caused when talking about topics that are deeply embedded in social structures.
 Additionally, we recognize that DEIJ conversations involve an ongoing process of learning and self-reflection.
 Through these actions, we aim to create a supportive community that fosters a sense of belonging, sharing, and generosity.

 As a lab: We agree as a lab to educate ourselves about inequity in science and how we can Do The Work to change how academia functions.
 This begins specifically with reading these relevant papers: